jweb89/Login-Form-Challenge/README.md

 4. scan qr code or run on emulator(if scanning qr code you will need to download expo on your device)

-5. run "npm test" - To stop testing use CTRL+C on the terminal
+5. To test form run "npm test" - To stop testing use CTRL+C on the terminal

 ## Dependecnies and choices